Echocardiography Training at RNSH ICU

 They are also available to perform urgent scans in the department as necessary.

-When on non-clinical, the echo review Specialist may be available to provide clinical review sessions for motivated trainees – these can be arranged in small groups.
+When on non-clinical, the echo review Specialist may also be available to provide clinical review sessions for motivated trainees – these can be arranged in small groups.

-The roster below indicates the Specialist availability.
-We would encourage trainees to use this resource.
+We encourage trainees to use this resource.